 This is probably one of the most affordable cookware sets out there especially for beginners considering the products listed here.
-Its 15-piece set includes two fry pans, two saucepans, two casserole pans, glass lids and a five-piece utensil set including a pasta server, slotted spoons and turner, a serving spoon and a soup ladle.
+Its 15-piece set includes two fry pans, two saucepans, two casserole pans, glass lids, and a five-piece utensil set including a pasta server, slotted spoons, and turner, a serving spoon, and a soup ladle.

-It is constructed with a high grade aluminum body with a non-stick coating interior like the Cook and Home set.
-This makes food clumps easy to clean, food tossing and turning very convenient and does not need that much oil for cooking.
+It is constructed with a high-grade aluminum body with a non-stick coating interior like the Cook and Home set.
+This makes food clumps easy to clean, food tossing and turning very convenient, and does not need that much oil for cooking.

 It is also BPA free so you can be ensured that everything is safe with the food.
 It also has a spiral base, which is unique for this cookware set, that allows heat conduction fast.

-Maintenance wise, it is easy to take care of and clean especially as all the pieces are non-stick but it is not dishwasher safe though.
-It heats well on gas, glass and electric stove.
+Maintenance-wise, it is easy to take care of and clean especially as all the pieces are non-stick but it is not dishwasher safe though.
+It heats well on gas, glass, and electric stove.
 It is not, however, compatible with an induction stove.

 This cookware set is a consistent nominee in the list of the best budget cookware set out there.
-It includes two covered saucepans, one family size covered Dutch oven, and two deep skillets at 8.5 and 11.5 inches.
+It includes two covered saucepans, one family-size covered Dutch oven, and two deep skillets at 8.5 and 11.5 inches.

-The set also comes with cooking utensils which include a slotted turner, fork and spoon as well as one pasta server.
+The set also comes with cooking utensils which include a slotted turner, fork, and spoon as well as one pasta server.
 It is oven safe at 350 degrees Fahrenheit, dishwasher safe and it is easy to clean and maintain as it is non-stick and is scratch resistant.

 Speaking of non-stick construction, the set is made of DuPont Teflon Professional equipped with a metal guard non-stick coating which makes it safe for metal utensils.
 This is a notch up compared to the Amazon Basics and the Cook and Home.

 Aside from this, the coating makes it easy to heat up and increases heat conductivity for even cooking and even distribution of heat to prevent hot spots.
-For the lids, it comes with a vented glass lid which traps the heat and moisture evenly.
+For the lids, it comes with a vented glass lid that traps the heat and moisture evenly.
 It is compatible with gas and electric stoves.

 It also comes with sturdy handles with stainless steel accents.
 They are riveted and soft to handle and they do not slip at all.
 It also has a quilted surface for easier cooking and higher heat conductivity.

 The brand alone is already a household name for cookware and fortunately, the C530SC delivers with the hype.
-It comes with two saucepans, two fry pans, one Dutch oven and five cooking utensils including a griddle, a ladle, a spoon and a slotted spatula.
+It comes with two saucepans, two fry pans, one Dutch oven, and five cooking utensils including a griddle, a ladle, a spoon, and a slotted spatula.

 The best thing about this one is its thermo-spot technology which shows that the pan is done pre-heating and is now ready for use.
 No other cookware set has this type of technology infused in the pans and pots themselves so it is a major plus.
 This is one of the most convenient ways to cook good food with precision.

-Other than that, it is non-stick stainless steel, like the Amazon Basics and Cook and Home, which means that it is easy to clean, maintain, needs less oil when cooking and is not vulnerable to scratches.
+Other than that, it is non-stick stainless steel, like the Amazon Basics and Cook and Home, which means that it is easy to clean, maintain, needs less oil when cooking, and is not vulnerable to scratches.

-It is also compatible with almost all cooking methods but not with an induction stove top.
+It is also compatible with almost all cooking methods but not with an induction stovetop.
 Plus the vented glass lids are a good addition.
 They trap the heat and moisture inside the pots and pans so it is very convenient.

 It is also compatible with metal utensils and dishwashers so it is basically one of the best cookware finds out there.
-It is also good for oven cooking to up to 350F.
-A quick advice though, you have to rub oil in the exterior and interior of the pan before using it for the first time.
+It is also good for oven cooking up to 350F.
+A quick advice though, you have to rub the oil in the exterior and interior of the pan before using it for the first time.

 Choosing the best cookware set is not an easy task.
 If anything, it requires a lot of prior knowledge about specific things before you could arrive at a sound decision.
 To iron out future buying dilemmas, here are some tips that might help.